An IT consulting company platform intent on organizing customer technical assets, credentials, and solutions into a web-accessible knowledgebase.

 Asset Database

-The Microsoft Access database provided custom front-end forms and reports for managing on customer contacts, users, device assets, credentials and notes.
+The Microsoft Access database provided custom front-end forms and reports for managing customer contacts, users, device assets, credentials and notes.

 STATION AND DEVICE DATABASE REPORT